cfr34k/distserv/README.md

 You can specify the port number to listen on using the `-p <port>` switch.
 The default port is 1234.

 The only required argument is the `filename`.
-This can be either `-` or the path to a regular file, FIFO or socket.
+This can be either `-` for stdin or the path to a regular file, FIFO or socket.
 Distserv will read from the file until EOF is encountered.

 If a FIFO or socket is specified, distserv will re-open the file on EOF.
 This is useful when a “status broadcaster” should be implemented, using a source